 4) The Rise: Leaving Mt.
 Pleasant, The Rise is one of my go-to places in downtown Charleston.
 In the heart of the peninsula, The Rise is attached to one of Charleston’s most popular boutique hotels, The Restoration.
 So naturally, The Rise has become one of Charleston’s most popular coffee stops.
 My favorite item on the menu?
 Whatever seasonal option they have.
 Honestly.
 Trust me – it never disappoints.
 And it never hurts to grab a pastry as well.

-5) Black Tap: My mecca.
+5) Second State: My mecca.
 My absolute favorite.
-Anytime I have people stay with me, ask for suggestions on things to do in Charleston, or even if they’re locals just looking for something to do, half of the time you can bet that I’ll say: “You have to go to Black Tap!”
+Anytime I have people stay with me, ask for suggestions on things to do in Charleston, or even if they’re locals just looking for something to do, half of the time you can bet that I’ll say: “You have to go to Second State!”
 The masters behind the best lavender latte I’ve ever had, it’s a must when visiting Charleston coffee shops.
 Bonus?
-They’ve got a kick ass Ham and Cheese Croissant that you basically need a bib to eat because it’s just so. damn. flaky.
+They’ve got a kick ass Ham and Cheese Croissant that you basically need a bib to eat because it’s just so. flaky.

 What places are in your coffee shop rotation?
 Let me know in the comments below!
 And if you’re ever in Charleston, be sure to stop by one of the amazing options above!